-Figure 25 illustrates the difference MWR-ECMWF of Wet tropospheric correction (Δ WTC) for Sentinel-3A over Caspian Sea.
+Figure 25 illustrates the difference MWR-ECMWF of Wet tropospheric correction ( $\Delta$ WTC) for Sentinel-3A and Sentinel-3B over Caspian Sea.
 The map shows small scales variabilities along tracks due to the coarse spatial and temporal resolution of ECMWF correction.
+Note that the data periods used for S3A and S3B processing are not identical.
+These diagnoses will be refined more in the future reports, S3A and S3B timeseries will be completed up to the beginning of the mission.

-Figure 26 presents the timeseries of Δ WTC by boxplots, with the mean represented by the white line inside the box, the standard deviation with the height of the box, and the minimum and maximum values with the whiskers.
+Figure 26 presents the timeseries of $\Delta$ WTC by boxplots, with the mean represented by the white line inside the box, the standard deviaton with the height of the box, and the minimum and maximum values with the whiskers.
 This diagnosis tracks the stability of the WTC.
-The timeseries seems quite stable, but standard deviation shows some seasonal evolution, with larger values during summer and smaller values during winter.
+The timeseries seems quite stable, but standard deviation and minimum/maximum values show some seasonal evolution, with larger values during summer and smaller values during winter.
 Filtering of data must be assessed further to check of these variations are due to spurious data not filtered out or to a geophysical signal.